 Coleman Legal LLP provides trusted legal representation to help you secure the rightful compensation you deserve.
-Our experienced team, with over 30 years of combined experience in head injury claims, is dedicated to fighting for your rights and achieving favorable outcomes.
+Our experienced team, with over 30 years of combined experience in head injury claims, is dedicated to fighting for your rights and achieving favourable outcomes.
+For a confidential consultation, please call us at 1800-844-104 for free or email [email protected].

 Head injury claims in Ireland are categorised based on the severity and nature of the injury sustained.
 These claims consider the long-term consequences of the injury on the victim’s quality of life.
 It is important to note that there are specific time frames within which legal proceedings must be initiated after the personal injury occurs.
 The following are the main types of head injuries considered in these claims: